 - Thursdays: Meetings

-- All client calls, potential client calls, coffee dates if I’m doing any, podcast interviews, etc.
+- All client calls, potential client calls, coffee dates (when those are a thing again), podcast interviews, etc.

 - Fridays: Finances & Admin

 - My #financefriday workflow to check in on our PnL, make sure I’ve gotten payroll stuff to our bookkeeper, clean up any systems, finish up work that’s not been completed

 - Workout, rejuvenating time with friends/fam, no work